Introduction

 Custom Formatting

-If you require full control over the parsing process, you must employ custom formatting to tailor log entries according to their needs.
-The Custom Formatting field accepts a list of operators, from which information can be extracted.
+Custom formatting provides full control over the parsing process, allowing you to tailor log entries as needed.
+The custom_formatting field accepts a list of operators for extracting and transforming information.

 Filter Logs

-Filtering logs involves selecting specific log entries from a larger set based on defined criteria.
-To filter logs based on specific criteria, you must define the rules to filter in the filtering section for their respective input.
+Filtering logs allows you to select specific log entries from a larger dataset based on defined criteria.
+To filter logs, define rules in the filters section for each input source.

 filters: